Garden for Texas Wildlife!

 Requirements for Certification

 Food: Consider planting shrubs, bushes, and trees that produce food sources like berries, nuts, seeds, and sap.
 By attracting insects to your garden, birds and ground critters are provided a consistent natural food source.
 Bird feeders can be used, but studies show wildlife prefer foraging on natural sources of food.
-Feeders are good as a supplemental food option, but you'll see more furry visitors with native berries, nuts, and sap are around.
+Feeders are good as a supplemental food option, but you'll see more furry visitors when native berries, nuts, and sap are around.

 Water: All animals need water to survive, and some need it for bathing or breeding as well.
 Frogs may need a small pond, but even small water features help wildlife.